Kai-forever/Kai-forever/README.md

-- 👋 Hi, I’m @Kai-forever
+- 👋 Hi, I’m @Naeem
 - 👀 I’m interested in learning programming and languages
-- 🌱 I’m currently learning japanese language
+- 🌱 I’m currently learning C programming
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me to there